-Is there a particular type of personality that DHFS looks for?
+Is there a particular type of personality that University Housing and Dining looks for?

 In general, we look for candidates who exhibit strong leadership abilities or potential, have good communication skills, are dependable and responsible, think creatively, are good team players, and are enthusiastic about being an RA!
 We have an incredibly diverse staff of RAs.
 Every RA has a different style, background, and perspective that will contribute uniquely to our team.
 The best thing you can do throughout the selection process is to be yourself!
 We want to know how you will think, feel and respond as an RA.

 I really want to become an RA but I hear that it is really competitive.
 Do you think I will have a chance?

 Although a large number of candidates generally do apply, we encourage anyone would believe they would make a good RA to apply - you may be just what we're looking for!

 What does being "on-call" mean?